NileemaS/tictactoeGame/README.md

 ## Improvements:

-Future Improvements to add in the Reacttictactoe App
+Future Improvements to add in the TicTacToeGame App
 * Add player name
 * set Timer to response
 * maintainance